zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/cassandra/_index.md

 title: Cassandra on Kubernetes
 linkTitle: Cassandra
 keywords: portworx, container, Kubernetes, storage, Docker, k8s, pv, persistent disk, cassandra
 description: See how Portworx can be used to deploy stateful Cassandra on top of Kubernetes.
-Try it today!
 weight: 1
+aliases:
+  - /scheduler/kubernetes/cassandra-k8s
+  - /scheduler/kubernetes/cassandra-k8s.html
 ---

 This page provides instructions for deploying Cassandra with Portworx on Kubernetes.